-A batch of mosquitoes trapped last week in Milton has tested positive for West Nile virus (WNV).
-This is the first batch of WNV positive mosquitoes for Milton this year.
-An additional three batches have been confirmed in Halton in 2018—two in Burlington and one in Oakville—for a total of four WNV positive mosquito batches in Halton to date.
+A batch of mosquitoes trapped this week in Oakville has tested positive for West Nile virus (WNV).
+This is the first batch of WNV positive mosquitoes in Oakville this year.
+Other batches of mosquitoes that tested positive for WNV were found in Burlington and Milton this year.

-“Halton is committed to being safe and healthy and reducing West Nile virus in our communities through both education and preventative programs like larviciding,” said Dr. Daniela Kempkens, Halton Region’s Associate Medical Officer of Health.
-“Until the hard frosts of fall set in, people should continue to protect themselves against mosquito bites and remove mosquito breeding sites.”
+“Halton is committed to reducing West Nile virus in our communities through both education and preventative programs like larviciding,” said Dr. Hamidah Meghani, Halton Region Medical Officer of Health.
+“Until the hard frosts of fall set in, Halton residents should continue to protect themselves against mosquito bites and remove mosquito breeding sites.”

 Urban areas are more likely to have mosquitoes that carry WNV.
-The types of mosquitoes that transmit WNV to humans most commonly breed in urban areas in places that hold water such as bird baths, plant pots, old toys, and tires.
+The types of mosquitoes that transmit WNV to humans most commonly breed in urban areas such as bird baths, plant pots, old toys and tires that hold water.

-The following are steps that residents can take to protect themselves and their families from mosquitoes:
+Residents can take the following steps to protect themselves and their families from mosquitoes:

 - Cover up.
 Wear light-coloured, long-sleeved shirts and pants with tightly-woven fabric.